Squarespace sites are designed to ensure visitors can easily navigate your site on any device they choose, from desktops to tablets to smartphones.

-> Parallax scrolling is a special effect available in certain templates where the background image appears to move more slowly than the content in the foreground.
+Parallax scrolling is a special effect available in certain version 7.0 templates where the background image appears to move more slowly than the content in the foreground.
 It's available on mobile in the Brine family.

-> Cover Pages adapt to mobile based on your layout.
+Cover Pages adapt to mobile based on your layout.
 To learn more, visit Cover Page mobile styles.

 Fonts typically maintain the same style on mobile, but large fonts, such as headings, may scale down to fit the browser width.